 At the SCMAD we breed and purchase live mosquitofish which are dispensed to the public free of charge for use on private property, in places such as ornamental ponds, cattle troughs, broken swimming pools, and large fountains.
 The SCMAD staff with also stock the mosquitofish in environments such as golf course, country club ponds, water treatment facilities, and stock ponds which do not have a population of predatory fish.

 Mosquitofish are ideally suited for the job of biological control because they are small (under 2.5in length), able to reproduce quickly, mosquitofish have also been recorded eating up to two times their body mass in mosquito larvae per day, and are extremely resilient to harsh environmental conditions where other aquatic predators might not survive.
 Stocking mosquitofish in a permanent water feature can mean months or even years of effective mosquito control.
-For this reason, the SCMAD Mosquitofish program has become a favorite with the public in 2018 we went to farmers markets and special events to educate the public about mosquito control programs in Solano County, and we handed out mosquitofish to the public.
-In 2018 the SCMAD distributed a estimated 154lbs of mosquitofish throughout Solano County providing long lasting, pesticide free mosquito abatement to an estimated 143 acres (Figure 1).
+For this reason, the SCMAD Mosquitofish program has become a favorite with the public.
+In 2022 the SCMAD distributed a estimated 27lbs of mosquitofish throughout Solano County providing long lasting, pesticide free mosquito abatement.

 Chemical Control Methods

 When physical and biological control methods are not viable options to reduce the mosquito population the SCMAD can select a chemical control method that will reduce the number of mosquitos to acceptable levels.
 The SCMAD works diligently to select and use all of our chemical pesticides in a manner which poses the lowest possible risk to both the public and the environment.

 The chemical pesticides used by the Solano County Mosquito Abatement District can be classified into two different categories larvicides and adulticides.